gee-community/eetasks/docs/runGEEscripts.md

 What happens when I use `getInfo` (or other method that accepts a callback function) synchronously through a GEE script in `EE Tasks: run GEE script` in windows?

-Nothing really.. the error is not catched properly (there will be no message showing that the script run failed), but any other call to a `EE Tasks` extension will not work.
+Nothing really.. the error is not caught properly (there will be no message showing that the script run failed), but any other call to a `EE Tasks` extension will not work.
 A simple `Developer: Reload Window` will get the extension working back to normal.